top of page

 Because sometimes, it’s not about whether we can read a book.

-It’s about whether life has given us the eyes to see it...
+It’s about whether life has granted us the vision to see it differently.

-Cappuccino Choco — the kind of drink that feels like a hug you didn’t know you needed.
-Sweet, familiar, almost innocent.
-Like something you used to love as a kid — soft, safe, uncomplicated.
-But now, with years tucked quietly into your chest, it tastes a little different.
-There's a trace of something deeper beneath the chocolate.
-A weight.
-A warmth.
-A whisper of all the things you never thought you'd feel.
-Just like those books we once read for fun, and now reread to understand ourselves.
+Cappuccino Choco — this drink feels like a warm hug you didn’t know you needed.
+Sweet and familiar, it’s reminiscent of something from childhood — soft, safe, uncomplicated.
+But now, with life's experiences nestled securely in your heartbeat, it tastes different.
+There’s a hint of depth beneath the chocolate, a weight, a warmth.
+It's a whisper of feelings you never thought you'd experience.
+Just like those books we once read for fun but now reread to find deeper understanding.

 ~The Stressed Potato